Fox’s Jesse Watters: Only ‘Solution’ to Homelessness Is ‘Bulldoze’ Area, ‘Institutionalize’ Everyone

 ‘You only have one solution,’ the Fox News host exclaimed.
 ‘You bulldoze the 50-block radius and you institutionalize everybody and detoxify them and then you let them out.’

-During the Monday broadcast of Fox News political roundtable show The Five, right-wing co-host Jesse Watters provided his final solution to homelessness in big cities: Raze dozens of square blocks and throw all the homeless people into institutions.
+During the Monday broadcast of Fox News political roundtable show The Five, right-wing co-host Jesse Watters provided his final solution to homelessness in Los Angeles: Raze dozens of square blocks and throw all the homeless people into institutions.

 Picking up on the network’s recent laser-focus on blaming liberal policies in large Democratic-run cities for rising homelessness, Fox’s late-afternoon gabfest discussed recent reports that Los Angeles police officers are showing symptoms of typhoid fever.
 The police officers are part of a division that polices downtown Los Angeles, which includes hundreds of camped out homeless people.